 In 1991, a call to tender was launched by airport operator Aéroports de Paris and the Syndicat des Transports Parisiens (STP, the regional transport authority) for the building of two lines, one to connect the two terminals to each other, to Roissypôle and to some of the site’s parking, and another to connect different sub-terminals of the expansive Terminal 2.
 The line connecting the terminals would measure 3.5 km; the other, 800 m.

 Three proposals were studied.
 One was VAL, the light metro system developed for the Lille metro by Matra (the company behind Aramis) and operating there since 1983.
 VAL had already been chosen to link the terminals of Paris’s second airport, Orly, with the RER network.
 The other two projects up for consideration were both for cable-hauled people movers: SK, and the Poma 2000, operating in the town of Laon since 1989.
-Of the three, only VAL had proven itself over the distances required for Charles de Gaulle airport.
+Of the three, only VAL had proved itself over the distances required for Charles de Gaulle airport.
 So why was SK chosen instead?

 The proposed cost certainly played a factor: SK was the cheapest of the three proposals.
 But the bid was also made more attractive by a partnership with RATP, the Parisian transport operator.
 It’s been suggested that this partnership was at the behest of RATP’s president Christian Blanc, who had a bias in favour of Soulé from his time as prefect of the Hautes-Pyrénées department, home to the company’s factory and head office.